Maryland couple says strangers have moved into the home they just bought and refuse to leave

-CLINTON, Md. — A Prince George's County couple had just signed a contract with a bank to buy a home there when the wife says she drove by the property and saw a U-Haul in the driveway with people moving in.
+A Prince George's County couple had just signed a contract with a bank to buy a home when the wife says she drove by the property and saw a U-Haul in the driveway with people moving in.

 That was Thursday.
 Friday, they were there and refusing to leave.